 Things to do in Hormuz – Iran’s Rainbow island

-Depends on how long you want to stay in island you can visit partly or all below mentioned places in this unknown little gem:
+Depending on how long you want to stay on island you can visit partly or all below mentioned places in this unknown little gem:

 Once you heading the road counter-clockwise, shortly you’ll find yourself on a short trek to a mountain of petrified salt creating colorful, shining towers and interesting formations. there is no guard or barricade there and no entrance fee. everything is pure nature without any manmade stuff.